fergustaylor/fergustaylor.github.io/blog/post9.md

 See the repository on [github.](https://github.com/fergustaylor/openprescribingR)

 ![openpres](https://fergustaylor.github.io/openprescribingR/Rplot.png)

+And a couple I made afterwards after exploring geom_line/geom_ribbon properly.
+Below is a geom_step of each practice spending in the CCG (median value = blue, the chosen clinic's spending = red).
+The second is a geom_line version of the same data + dark geom_ribbon for the Q1-Q3, light geom_ribbon for the min-max of values.

 ![openpres](https://fergustaylor.github.io/openprescribingR/Rplot01.png)

 I've also been trying out [ggiraph](https://davidgohel.github.io/ggiraph/index.html) recently, which seems promising but I'll need to learn more javascript to take full advantage of it and create fully interactive graphs.